##

 is row

-, which means normalizing to
+, which means normalizing to make

-scale to “column”.
-Don’t forget to use the quotation marks, to make it a
+24. Create the same heatmap as above, but change the argument scale to “column”.
+Don’t forget to use the quotation marks, to make it a character string.
+You can also try what happens when you scale by row.

-function is also to reorder the data.
-Reordering can be done for rows
+the data.
+Reordering can be done for rows and columns separately.
+We can

-and columns separately.
-In exercise 23 we set the reordering of both
+set the reordering of both columns (Colv

-) and rows (Rowv
+) and rows

-) to NA (not
+) to NA (not available) if we do not want the

-reorder by both column and row.
+leave these arguments out, if we do want to reorder by both column and

 25. Create the same heatmap as above, but let the heatmap reorder by row and column.